Unblinking Eye

 Belgian Velo Dog .25

 In 1894 the 5.5mm Velo Dog cartridge was introduced in France--a rimmed .22 centerfire cartridge with a long, slim case.
 “Velo” is an abbreviation of “velocipede,” used in Europe like Americans use the word “bike” for “bicycle.”
-Velo Dog became a generic name for small revolvers carried by bicyclists, in any of a number of calibers, made primarily by Belgian, and German small arms manufacturers, though some were made in Spain.
+Velo Dog became a generic name for small revolvers carried by bicyclists, in any of a number of calibers, made primarily by Belgian and German small arms manufacturers, though some were made in Spain.
 They were usually hammerless (concealed hammer) revolvers with a folding double-action trigger and a swivel ejector rod like the British Bulldogs (John Adams’ patent of July 1872--British Patent #285).

 NAA Mini Revolver